 Consensus:

-There is no definition of consensus in ITU texts and consensus is left to the chairman’s appreciation.
-Consensus is a process where the chairman of a meeting accommodates the different views, which culminates with the chairman concluding that there is general agreement for adopting a decision without formal opposition.
+Note: There is no definition of consensus in ITU texts and consensus is left to the chairman’s appreciation.

+The chairman should:

+Start the session by providing a concise overview of the agenda and discussions of the WTSA Sub-committee/Ad Hoc Group meeting.

+Emphasize the significance of effective time management during the session.

+Try to resolve all concerns to the best of its ability.

+Ensure that discussion is limited to the point at issue, and may interrupt any speaker who departs therefrom and request such speakers to confine their remarks to the subject under discussion.

+Encourage the membership to negotiation and provide productive/constructive discussion to reach censuses

-A chairman should try to resolve all concerns to the best of its ability and avoid sending text to COM or Plenary with remaining issues for discussion.
+After consuming all possible options to achieve consensus, report to COM or Plenary with remaining issues for discussion if any exist.

-The chairman, at the beginning of the session, may opt to establish a “no consensus - no change principle”.
-See WTSA-20 Proceedings Section V-1 – Plenary reports, clause 15: “when consensus on Resolutions and Recommendations cannot be achieved, it is preferable to agree to ‘no change’ rather than voting” .
-“Such arrangement ... remain subject to negotiation at a specific conference.

 By order of preference, when a concern remains, the following can be offered:

 A session break (coffee break, or longer if time permit) can be a useful tool to solve a particular point.